Select Page

 We attach the copy of the poem (distributed in point 1) to a page in the notebook.
 Notice that I’ve scheduled this at end of our session.
 This is a management choice.
 By making it the last activity, the gluing becomes part of our transition out of our poetry time.

 After some trial and error, I finally figured out a way for my students to paste the poem into their notebooks so it can be easily accessible without turning pages as we write about it on other pages the rest of the week.
-I print it in duplex (2-sided) and paste it as a flip out piece.
+I print it with a border for pasting.
+Students paste it on page 1 along the left side of their drawing so it can be flipped out.
 When flipped out, it can be read even when the notebook is closed.

 Interactive Poetry Notebook is one of my popular professional development events.